 Why is this in our collection?

-Woven textiles made from paper find their origin in sixteenth century Japan where these paper cloths – called shifu in Japanese – were most likely developed by the impoverished rural population for lack of other materials.
+Woven textiles made from paper originated in 16th century Japan, where these paper cloths (shifu in Japanese) were most likely developed by the impoverished rural population for lack of other materials.
 With few raw materials available, farmers originally cut the pages of ancient account books in order to turn them into shifu weaves.
-The ink writing on the paper also remained visible on the finished fabric leaving an interesting speckled pattern.
-Soon this cloth attained a more prominent place in society as the Samurai refined the technique by means of sophisticated and elaborate folding, cutting and spinning processes, in which the finest threads could be manufactured and woven... more
+The ink writing on the paper also remained visible on the finished fabric, leaving an interesting speckled pattern.
+Soon, this cloth attained a more prominent place in society as samurai refined the technique by means of sophisticated and elaborate folding, cutting, and spinning processes, in which the finest threads could be manufactured and woven into noble cloths.
+These paper... more